marlokessler/strapi-plugin-image-optimizer/README.md

 | `width`              | `number` <br/> Min: 0                  | The width of the output image in pixels.
 If only width is specified then the height is calculated with the original aspect ratio.  |
 | `withoutEnlargement` | `boolean`                              | When true, the image will not be enlarged if the input image is already smaller than the required dimensions.
 Default is `false`.  |

+If both width and height are not set, the output will be the same size as the original.
+This allows for transforming into different formats with the original size.

 ### Type `SourceFormat`

 ```typescript